letisiapangataa/letisiapangataa.github.io/_pages/about.md

 I can be found in the wonders of Aotearoa, New Zealand.

-In third person, a budding Technology Entrepreneur and Creative Designer.
 Skills in Computer Programming and Software Engineering.
 I enjoy thinking outside of the box and looking into futuristic innovations.

 My interests and passions vary from creative arts, business and entrepreneurship, to science and technology.